2011–12 William & Mary Tribe men's basketball team

 The 2011–12 William & Mary Tribe men's basketball team represented The College of William & Mary during the 2011–12 college basketball season.
 This was head coach Tony Shaver's ninth season at William & Mary.
 The Tribe competed in the Colonial Athletic Association and played their home games at Kaplan Arena.
-They finished the season 6–26, 4–14 in CAA play and lost in the preliminary round of the 2012 CAA men's basketball tournament to Northeastern.
+They finished the season 6–26, 4–14 in CAA play.
+They lost in the preliminary round of the 2012 CAA men's basketball tournament to Northeastern.
 They did not participate in any post-season tournaments.